 Ninepoint Partners LP et al.

-National Policy 11-203 Process for Exemptive Relief Applications in Multiple Jurisdictions – Approval of investment fund merger – approval required because merger does not meet the criteria for pre-approved reorganizations and transfers in National Instrument 81-102 – the merger will not be a “qualifying exchange” or tax-deferred transaction under the Income Tax Act (Canada) – unitholders of the terminating fund provided with timely and adequate disclosure regarding the merger.
+National Policy 11-203 Process for Exemptive Relief Applications in Multiple Jurisdictions -- Approval of mutual fund mergers -- approval required because the mergers do not meet the criteria for pre-approved reorganizations and transfers in National Instrument 81-102 -- the fundamental investment objectives of the terminating funds and continuing funds are not substantially similar-- securityholders of the terminating funds are provided with timely and adequate disclosure regarding the mergers.